 - Very satisfied

-The responses to the CSAT survey are used to calculate the CSAT score.
 The higher the number of responses for ‘Satisfied’ and ‘Very satisfied’, the higher the score.
 It implies that the customers are happy with the products and services.
-They are likely to stay as loyal customers and lead to stable business growth.
+They are likely to stay loyal and lead to stable business growth.

 Define your research focus.

-Before starting your quest to measure customer satisfaction, you need to set clear goals.
+Before starting your quest to measure CSAT, you need to set clear goals.
 Why do we measure it?
 Or why now?
-Without a definite focus, your measurement or data may be skewed and not help you achieve your goals.
+Your measurement or data may be skewed without a definite focus and not help you achieve your goals.
 You will receive a lot of data when you start with your exercise, depending on your brand, capabilities, etc. To put the data to good use has a clear goal in mind.
 It will help guide your plans and actions and will bear great results.
 Use insights from this to address gap areas and smoothen your processes.

 Devise a plan.

 Now that you have a clear goal in your mind, you need a plan to achieve it.
-This plan should translate into actions based on the customer feedback gathered.
-It could mean improving your website navigation, support systems, creating a knowledge base, etc.
+This plan should translate into actions based on the feedback gathered.
+It could mean improving your website navigation, customer support systems, creating a knowledge base, streamlining processes, etc.

 Select your CSAT survey metric

 CSAT surveys are an excellent way to study and measure customer satisfaction.
 However, it is not a one-size-fits-all tool.
-Depending on your focus, you can select any one of the following metrics to measure CSAT.
+Depending on your focus, you can select any one of the following customer satisfaction metrics.

 Net Promoter Score® (NPS)